StackExchange/dnscontrol/documentation/adding-new-rtypes-rdata.md

 This function takes the raw items from helpes.js and builds the struct.

-Here's how the function works:
+Copy from another rtype.
+Here's what the code does:

 ```
 // FromRawArgs creates a Rdata...